google/closure-templates/documentation/reference/expressions.md

 Indexed access operators, used for accessing elements of `list` and `legacy_object_map`.

-The question-bracket operator is for null safe access.
-If the value of the preceding operand is `null` then the access will return `null` rather than failing.
+The question-bracket operator is for nullish safe access.
+If the value of the preceding operand is `null` or `undefined` then the access will return `undefined` rather than failing.

 For example,

 *   `$foo[$bar]` accesses the `$bar` index of the `legacy_object_map` `$foo`
-*   `$foo?[$bar]` accesses the `$bar` field of `$foo` only if `$foo` is non-`null`
+*   `$foo?[$bar]` accesses the `$bar` field of `$foo` only if `$foo` is non-nullish

-NOTE: if the index being accessed doesn't exist, `null` will be returned.
+NOTE: if the index being accessed doesn't exist, `undefined` will be returned.
 There is no 'index out of bounds' error for lists.

 Warning: The "short-circuiting" caveat described above (for `?.`) applies here as well.
 For example, the expression `$foo?[$bar] > 0` is *not* safe.